Xenosaga: Pied Piper

-Xenosaga: Pied Piper is a 2004 role-playing video game co-developed by Monolith Soft, Namco, and Tom Create.
-The game was published by Namco in 2004 for mobile devices.
-A spin-off of the Xenosaga trilogy and forming part of the Xeno metaseries, the storyline follows the human life of cyborg Ziggurat 8—a key character in the Xenosaga trilogy—a century before the events of Xenosaga Episode I. Gameplay follows a similar system to the mainline Xenosaga games but adjusted for mobile devices.
+Xenosaga: Pied Piper is a 2004 role-playing video game co-developed by Monolith Soft, Namco, and Tom Create and published by Namco in 2004 for mobile devices.
+A spin-off of the Xenosaga trilogy and part of the Xeno metaseries, the story follows the human life of cyborg Ziggurat 8—a key character in the Xenosaga trilogy—a century before the events of Xenosaga Episode I. Gameplay follows a similar system to the mainline Xenosaga games, but adapted for mobile devices.

-The storyline of Pied Piper was planned from an early stage, and was incorporated as a mobile title after Monolith Soft was approached by Namco's mobile division.
-The storyline was written by series creators Tetsuya Takahashi and Soraya Saga; Pied Piper would be Saga's last project for the Xenosaga series.
+The storyline of Pied Piper was planned from an early stage and was incorporated as a mobile title after Monolith Soft was approached by Namco's mobile division.
+Originally released through Vodafone Live, it would later be released through NTT Docomo's i-mode.
+The storyline was written by series creators Tetsuya Takahashi and Soraya Saga; Pied Piper was Saga's last project for the Xenosaga series.
 The game's title is a reference to the German legend of the Pied Piper of Hamelin.
-Originally released through Vodafone Live, it would later be released through NTT DoCoMo's i-mode.

 Gameplay

-Similar to the rest of the Xenosaga series, Xenosaga: Pied Piper is a role-playing video game in which the player controls a party of characters to progress through environments linked to the main narrative.
+Similar to the Xenosaga series, Xenosaga: Pied Piper is a role-playing video game in which the player controls a party of characters to progress through environments linked to the main narrative.
 The player, taking the role of main protagonist Jan Sauer, explores environments from a 2D overhead perspective, with a combination of conversations and cinematic cutscenes advancing the narrative; battles take place in a virtual space tied to the story.
-Enemies encountered during exploration are fought using a turn-based battle system carrying over mechanics from Xenosaga Episode I; characters can save "Boost" points to interrupt an enemy's turn to perform an early action.
+Enemies encountered during exploration are fought using a turn-based battle system carrying over mechanics from Xenosaga Episode I; characters can save "Boost" points to interrupt an enemy's turn and perform an early action.
 Each character has specific actions they are specialized at, such as Jan being skilled with knife-based attacks.
-Actions include standard attacks and special attacks triggered using points accumulated by death blows dealt to enemies in previous battles.
+Actions include standard attacks and special attacks triggered using points accumulated from death blows dealt to enemies in previous battles.